2019 Member Handbook

 Making Deliveries: One way to meet your volunteer commitment, and to win the favor of your depot coordinator, is to make deliveries on depot day.
 There will be a sign at the depot advertising shares to be delivered.
 If you can swing it, please do.

 Special Orders: If you would like to order in bulk for canning or eating, just let us know by emailing Julie at email@example.com.
 If it’s local and in season, we can most likely accommodate your request.
-Many things will be offered in a more formal way with an order form.
+Special orders are offered weekly via email & through your Small Farm Central Account.
+When you log in, look under Your Stores on your home page and you'll find what's currently available for purchase.

 There Will Be Greens.
 On the annual survey, we always get mixed reviews on greens.
 Some say they can’t get enough, and others would never consider putting a bunch of kale in their bag.
 The truth is, there will always be greens.
 This is for three reasons.
 1) Readily available 2) cost 3) good for you!

 Bread Share: All breads are baked fresh for us during the night before depot day.
 Most artisanal breads are meant to be eaten THAT DAY or frozen.
 Some of the breads with more oils will keep longer, but by and large, bread without preservatives doesn’t last for days.
-The bread share is delivered every week, except for opening day.
+The bread share is delivered every week.

-Changing Share Size or Adding Shares: You may increase or decrease your share size at any time, or add/subtract extras like bread, cheese or cooks share.
+Changing Share Size or Adding Shares: You may increase or decrease your share size at any time, or add/subtract extras like bread, cheese or mushroom share.

 Tuesday vs. Thursday: The shares received on Tuesday and Thursday are very similar but not always identical.
 Neither day is better than the other.
 So, if you hear that you neighbor got nectarines on Tuesday, don’t be surprised if you don’t get them Thursday….you may get plums instead.
 We do make our best effort to make sure everyone gets their share of each item.